Digit quantum simulation of a fermion field in an expanding universe: Simulation of the system

-The result of $c$ is shown in Fig.~\ref{fig:chiral condensation}.
-It can be seen that $|c|$ decreases with time.
+The density correlation between the first and second site is also studied.
+Denoting $\Delta C(t)=\langle \hat{C}\rangle _{ah=0.1,t}-\langle \hat{C}\rangle _{h=0,t}$, with $\hat{C}$ defined in Eq.~(\ref{eq.3.3}), the $\Delta C(t)$ is shown in Fig.~\ref{fig:deltact}.
+Again, for the massless case, no effect from the expanding universe can be found.
+However, for the massive case, a decrease of density correlation is observed.
+Due to fermions 'spread out' from sites where $x\neq 0$ toward $x=0$, a density correlation emerges between the sites $x=0$ and $x=1$.
+However, because redshift causes the 'spread out' process to be slower when spatial expansion presents, the correlation exhibits a slower growth compared to the case of flat space.

+The electric polarization defined in Eq.~(\ref{eq.3.4}) is also measured.
+Defining $\Delta p(t)=p(t,ah=0.1)-p(t,h=0)$, with $p(t,h)=\langle \hat{p}(t)\rangle _{t,h}/\langle \hat{p}(t)\rangle _{t=0,h} $, $\Delta p(t)$ is shown in Fig.~\ref{fig:polarization}.
+An increase in electric dipole moment is observed, indicating that the redshift-induced wavefunction spreading is translated into a greater spatial extent of the charge distribution.
+In the absence of cosmic expansion, the spreading of the wave packet causes fermions to diffuse from non-zero lattice sites towards the zero site, resulting in a reduction of electric polarization, as shown in the right panel of Fig.~\ref{fig:polarization2}.
+In the presence of cosmic expansion, both wave packet spreading~(which decreases polarization) and cosmic expansion~(which increases polarization) occur simultaneously.
+This leads to a competition between the two effects as shown in the left panel of Fig.~\ref{fig:polarization2}.
+As a result, the reduction of electric polarization is slower than the case of the flat space, causing $\Delta p(t)$ to increase over time.

 Chiral condensation is a measure of the local `pairing' of left- and right-handed components.
-If the fermions become more delocalized, the strength of this local pairing is reduced.
-Not only that, the chiral condensation also exhibits oscillatory behavior around $|c|=0$ at larger $t$, which may be attributed to the non-equilibrium of the system.
+Denoting $\Delta c(t)=\langle c(t)\rangle _{ah=0.1,t}-\langle c(t)\rangle _{h=0,t}$, with $c(t)$ operator defined in Eq.~(\ref{eq.3.5}), $\Delta c(t)$ is shown in Fig.~\ref{fig:deltaChiral}.
+For the massive case, $\Delta c(t)$ is found to decreases with time.
+If the fermions become less delocalized when expanding is present due to the redshift, the strength of the above mentioned local pairing is reduced.
+Not only that, for both massless case and the massive case, the chiral condensation also exhibits oscillatory behavior at larger $t$, which may be attributed to the non-equilibrium of the system.